oceanbase/docker-images/seekdb/README.md

 | INIT_SCRIPTS_PATH       | The path in the container containing the init scripts.                                                                                                                                                                                                                                                                                                                                                                                                    |
 | SEEKDB_DATABASE         | The name of the database to be created at startup.                                                                                                                                                                                                                                                                                                                                                                                                        |

-If you'd like to modify other SeekDB parameters, you can do mount a configuration file into `/etc/oceanbase/seekdb.cnf` in the container, the default configuration file is as follows.
+If you'd like to modify other seekdb parameters, you can do mount a configuration file into `/etc/oceanbase/seekdb.cnf` in the container, the default configuration file is as follows.

 ```
 datafile_size=2G